Transforming green beans into the aromatic coffee we love depends on one vital piece of equipment – the coffee roaster.

 Freshly roasted coffee beans in a cooling tray.
 Credit: Neil Soque

-Burns’ company would later add a cooling tray to the front of the roaster with a fan mounted below to draw air through the beans.
-These features paved the way for the modern coffee roaster.
+Burns’ company would later add a cooling tray to the front of the machine with a fan mounted below to draw air through the beans.
+These features paved the way for the modern coffee roasting machine.

 An antique roasting machine at Vits in Munich, Germany.
 Credit: Wikimedia Commons